-At the Annual General Meeting (AGM) in Skandinaviska Enskilda Banken AB (publ) this Thursday the Board members Johan H. Andresen, Signhild Arnegård Hansen, Annika Falkengren, Urban Jansson, Birgitta Kantola, Tomas Nicolin, Jesper Ovesen, Jacob Wallenberg and Marcus Wallenberg were re-elected.
-Samir Brikho, Winnie Fok and Sven Nyman were elected as new members of the Board.
+At the Annual General Meeting (AGM) in Skandinaviska Enskilda Banken AB (publ) this Tuesday the Board members Johan H. Andresen, Signhild Arnegård Hansen, Samir Brikho, Annika Falkengren, Winnie Fok, Urban Jansson, Birgitta Kantola, Tomas Nicolin, Sven Nyman, Jesper Ovesen and Marcus Wallenberg were re-elected.
 The AGM re-elected Marcus Wallenberg as Chairman of the Board.

 The AGM approved the Board of Director's proposal concerning guidelines for salary and other remuneration to the Group Executive Committee.
 The guidelines comply with the Swedish Financial Supervisory Authority regulations as well as the Swedish Corporate Governance Code and are in line with international regulations.

-The AGM approved the Board of Director's proposal concerning three long-term equity programmes for 2013; SEB All Employee Programme 2013, SEB Share Matching Programme 2013 and SEB Share Deferral Programme 2013.
+The AGM approved the Board of Director's proposal concerning three long-term equity programmes for 2014; SEB All Employee Programme 2014, Share Matching Programme 2014 and Share Deferral Programme 2014.